heinerigel/romy_website/content/pages/events.md

 Slug: events
 Authors: Heiner Igel

+#### <small>April 2017 </small> Romy at EGU

+Again, there will be a special session on *New developments in seismic and geodetic instrumentation (SM 5.2)* at the [EGU General Assembly](http://www.egu2017.eu/) from 23 to 28 April in Vienna.
+In addition, the members of the Romy group have submitted several contributions related to the ROMY project:

+* Schreiber et al. - Integration and initial operation of the multi-component large ring laser structure ROMY (EGU 2017-5628)
+* Gebauer et al. - Design and construction of a large 4C ring laser: ROMY (EGU2 017-10170)
+* Donner et al. - Inversion for seismic moment tensors from 6-component waveform data (EGU 2017-3509)
+* Chow et al. - The development of a rotational magnitude scale (EGU 2017-4064)
+* Joshi et al. - The case for 6-component ground motion observations in planetary seismology (EGU 2017-3840)

+We kindly invite you to meet us there.
+<br></br>

+#### <small>March 2017 </small> Romy at DGG

+At the General Assembly of the Deutsche Geophysikalische Gesellschaft from 27 to 30 March in Potsdam, we will present some preliminary results from the ROMY project.
+We kindly invite you to meet us there.

+* Donner et al. - Inversion for moment tensors including rotational ground motion: the possibility of a single station approach (Session S1, A-184)
+* Donner et al. - Earthquake location including rotational ground motion: a single station approach (Session S1, A-185, poster)
+<br></br>

 #### <small>June 2016</small> IWGoRS Meeting, Germany

 In 2016 the [International Working Group on Rotational Seismology](http://www.rotational-seismology.org) will meet.